Abd al-Hafid of Morocco: Early life

-Abd al-Hafid ibn al-Hasan was born in Fes between 1875 and 1880 to Moulay Hassan I of Morocco and Aliya al-Settatiya, who was the daughter of the governor Salah ibn al-Ghazi and granddaughter of al-Ghazi ibn al-Madani, governor of Rabat, Chaouia and Tadla under Slimane of Morocco.
+Abd al-Hafid ibn al-Hasan was born in Fez (Fes) between 1875 and 1880 to Moulay Hassan I of Morocco and Aliya al-Settatiya, who was the daughter of the governor Salah ibn al-Ghazi and granddaughter of al-Ghazi ibn al-Madani, governor of Rabat, Chaouia and Tadla under Slimane of Morocco.
 She was from the rural gentry of the Arab confederation of Chaouia.
 He was the fourth son of Hassan.

 Before the Hafidiya, in 1897, he was appointed khalifa (royal governor) of Tiznit until 1901, where he was appointed khalifa of Marrakesh.
 Not much is known about the period of his life as khalifa of Tiznit.

 While he was khalifa of Marrakesh, he became influenced by Ma al-Aynayn.
 He studied religious science under him receiving an ijaza (diploma) from him in 1904.

 Hafidiya

 After his brother Abdelaziz appointed him as khalifa of Marrakesh, Abd al-Hafid sought to have him overthrown by fomenting distrust over Abdelaziz's European ties.
 Abd al-Hafid was aided by Madani al-Glaoui, older brother of T'hami, one of the Qaids of the Atlas.
 He was assisted in the training of his troops by Andrew Belton, a British officer and veteran of the Second Boer War.
 At this point, Abdelaziz was becoming less popular with the tribes weakening his rule over Morocco.
 When he attempted to send Ibn al-Ghazi to become pasha of Marrakesh after the murder of Émile Mauchamp, the tribes of the Haouz revolted with the Rahamna demanding Abd al-Hafid to become sultan.
 After the invasion of Chaouia, the tribes of Chaouia gathered and were led by Abu Azzawi who sent a letter to Abd al-Hafid calling him to "take action to restore Islam from the low estate into which it had fallen".

-In February 1908, Abd al-Hafid was proclaimed the Sultan of Fes.
-For a brief period, Abdelaziz reigned from Rabat while Abd al-Hafid reigned in Marrakesh and Fes.
+In February 1908, Abd al-Hafid was proclaimed the Sultan of Fez.
+For a brief period, Abdelaziz reigned from Rabat while Abd al-Hafid reigned in Marrakesh and Fez.
 In August 1908 Abdelaziz was defeated in battle.
 In 1909, Abd al-Hafid became the recognized leader of Morocco.

 Writing contemporaneously about his rule in 1909, George Frederick Andrews says that Abd al-Hafid "must play a very shrewd game.
 To maintain his authority over the tribes he must continue to appear decidedly anti-European in his feelings and his policy.
 On the other hand he must have money and the money must come from Europe.
 Also he knows that Morocco must submit to such reforms as have been decreed by the conference of the powers."